adamsalter/sitemap_generator/README.md

         * `:price_currency` - Required.
 In [ISO_4217][iso_4217] format.
         * `:price_type` - Optional. `rent` or `own`
         * `:price_resolution` - Optional. `HD` or `SD`
+    * ':live' - Boolean.
+Its a "yes" or a "no".
+    * ':requires_subscription' - Boolean.
+Its a "yes" or "no".

 ### Geo Sitemaps